TMorville/tmorville.github.io/_posts/2020-03-29-neighborhood.md

 mathjax: true
 ---

 ### Finding blocks and defining neighborhoods in city data is surprisingly non-trivial.
 Fundamentally, it amounts to finding the smallest set of rings (SSSR), which is a NP-complete problem.
-In the following I will go through a computer vision based solution.
+In the following, I will go through a computer-vision based solution.

 ---